Adama Niane (footballer): Charleroi

 On 29 August 2018, Niane joined Belgian First Division A side Charleroi.
 He made his competitive debut for the club on 1 September 2018 in a 3–1 victory in the league over Mouscron.
 It was in this same match that Niane scored his first goal for Charleroi, which came in the 38th minute and was assisted by Jérémy Perbet.

 Niane was only used in four league games for Charleroi in the 2019-20 season and was therefore loaned out to fellow league club KV Oostende on 28 January 2020 for the rest of the season.
 He returned to Charleroi in the summer 2020 after five games for Oostende.

 Sochaux

 On 24 September 2020, Niane moved to French Ligue 2 club Sochaux, signing a deal until June 2022.

 On 12 January 2022, Niane joined Dunkerque on a six-month loan.

+Gokulam Kerala

+On 18 November 2024, Niane signed with I-League club Gokulam Karala.

 International career

 Niane was named in Mali's squad for the 2013 African Youth Championship.
 He scored the only goal in Mali's opening game versus Nigeria.

-Niane also played at the 2013 FIFA U-20 World Cup in the Turkey.
+Niane also played at the 2013 FIFA U-20 World Cup in Turkey.

-Niane made his debut for the senior Mali national football team in a 2–1 2019 Africa Cup of Nations qualification win over Gabon on 10 June 2017.
+Niane made his debut for the senior Mali national team in a 2–1 2019 Africa Cup of Nations qualification win over Gabon on 10 June 2017.